 - Navigate to https://bitbucket.org/ and select "Log In"

 - Select "Sign Up" and create an account with your @bugcrowdninja.com email address.

 More information can be found at https://www.atlassian.com/software/jira/mobile-app and https://www.atlassian.com/software/confluence/mobile-app.

 Jira Cloud Download:

 Confluence Cloud Download:

 Anything not declared as a target or in scope above should be considered out of scope for the purposes of this bug bounty.
-However for verbosity and to help avoid gray areas, below are examples of what is considered out of scope.
+However to help avoid gray areas, below are examples of what is considered out of scope.

 - Any Atlassian product that is not JIRA Cloud or Confluence Cloud (e.g. Bitbucket, Hipchat, Sourcetree et al)

 - Any Atlassian website (e.g. www.atlassian.com) is out of scope for this bounty unless it is directly accessible from one of the targets or any associated services attached to the instance.